 The lens is placed on the eye approximately 30 minutes before bed time and then removed in the morning.
 In some cases a Day Wear program is prescribed.
 The patient will wear lenses for part of the day and remove the lens with resulting clear vision for the remainder of the day.
 As each case is unique depending on the shape of the cornea, the elasticity of the cornea and the patient’s lifestyle needs.
 In some cases patients wear a retainer lens for one to two days and then go a few days without any correction.
 Once their vision subjectively changes they put lenses on to re-flatten the cornea.

 In most cases results from Ortho-K are experienced after the first day or night of lens wear.
 Vision in the majority of cases immediately improves.
 Vision improvement should be noticed each day until the eye stabilizes.
 Some cases can take from three to six months until vision is functional and stable.
-Although our goal is free the patient of the need for glasses in some cases glasses may be needed for reading or part time wear.
-RT / Ortho-K does not work for every one.
+Although our goal is free the patient of the need for glasses in some cases glasses may be needed for reading or part-time wear.
+RT / Ortho-K does not work for everyone.
 We will be happy to let you know if you are a candidate.

-During the fitting process you will need to return to the office for a series of visits so that we can monitor the results.
-In many cases it may take more than one pair of lenses to finalize the fit.
+During the fitting process, you will need to return to the office for a series of visits so that we can monitor the results.
+In many cases, it may take more than one pair of lenses to finalize the fit.
 The case fee you pay will include the contact lens examination, all lens designs and additional pairs of lenses to finalize the fit.
 Also included are all your follow up visits for six months.
 Typically the lenses need to be redesigned and changed every 12-18 months to accommodate the flatter cornea and enhance the results.
 Fresh lenses will also provide the eye with the oxygen that it needs to maintain good ocular health.
-The shape of the cornea can be easily fine tuned by minor modifications in the lens design.
+The shape of the cornea can be easily fine-tuned by minor modifications in the lens design.
 Improvement in vision is temporary; therefore lens wear must be continued on a prescribed wearing schedule to maintain the therapeutic effect.
 Once you stop wearing these lenses chances are your vision will go back to wherever it would have been if you never wore the OrthoK lens.
-There is some long tern therapeutic benefit (permanent improvement in vision without lenses) but the results can’t be guaranteed as each person’s corneal anatomy and physiology differs.
+There is some long term therapeutic benefit (permanent improvement in vision without lenses) but the results can’t be guaranteed as each person’s corneal anatomy and physiology differs.

 The principle of flattening the cornea is the same for adults and children.
 There is a greater potential therapeutic benefit for children in that the earlier a person is fit with the Ortho-K lens the greater the chance of slowing or stopping the progression of their myopia.

-Federal Drug Administration (FDA) approved
+Federal Drug Administration (FDA) Approved

 The FDA has approved rigid gas permeable contact lenses for overnight Ortho-K wear.
 Prior to approval the FDA monitored clinical studies for 15 years to evaluate the risk and benefits of the overnight procedure.
 The procedure is FDA Approved.
 Daily wear traditional contact lenses are worn all day and extended wear lenses are worn 24 hours a day for consecutive days.